 UPDATES SINCE RECEIVING THE HEINZ AWARD

-January 2004 - Patrick receives a Lifetime Achievement Award from the National Council for Science and the Environment.
-She is recognized for a lifetime "of distinguished and innovative leadership in science and service to society." - National Council for Science and the Environment
+January 2004 - Dr. Patrick received a Lifetime Achievement Award from the National Council for Science and the Environment.
+She was recognized for a lifetime "of distinguished and innovative leadership in science and service to society." - National Council for Science and the Environment

-January 2002 - Patrick receives the Mendel Medal for her "extraordinary contributions to water research."
-The medal, given by Villanova University, "has been awarded in the past to Nobel laureates, medical researchers, scientist-theologians, and pioneers in physics, astrophysics and chemistry." - Villanova Magazine
+January 2002 - Dr. Patrick received the Mendel Medal for her "extraordinary contributions to water research."
+The medal, given by Villanova University, "has been awarded in the past to Nobel laureates, medical researchers, scientist-theologians, and pioneers in physics, astrophysics and chemistry." - Villanova University

 Speech3/12/2002 - Acceptance Speech